Jimmyfevrier/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <br />
 <p><h3> SSH </h3> </p>
 <p>
 SSH (Secure Shell) sends a stead flow of encripted data to prevent other from being about to see what messeage is being sent across the network.
+(SSH also uses tcp.port == 22)

   You can use it to:
   - remotely control another computer (like logging into a server from far away)